awfulwaffle77/kravmaga/README.md

 # Kravmaga

+# Configuration
+## Hashids
+[Hashids](https://github.com/vinkla/hashids) is used for generating unique links.
+Install requirements with `php composer install` or `php composer update` or you can install this with composer by cd-ing to the project directory and `composer require hashids/hashids`.

+## MySQL - phpmyadmin
+Using MySQL events with [this](https://stackoverflow.com/questions/6622301/can-i-set-a-mysql-event-schedule-using-phpmyadmin) StackOverflow link and [this](https://dev.mysql.com/doc/refman/8.0/en/events-privileges.html) MySQL doc.
+Created event to automatically DELETE outdated password links as such:

+    CREATE EVENT password_expiration
+        ON SCHEDULE
+          EVERY 10 SECOND
+        DO
+          DELETE FROM parole_resetare WHERE Id IN ( SELECT Id FROM (
+            SELECT * FROM `parole_resetare` GROUP BY Id HAVING(DAta_Expirare < CURRENT_TIMESTAMP)
+        ) AS P
+    )

 # ISSUES
 ~On Chrome, currentHash cookie modifies its value.
 Why?~ It did not.
 Function `existsInHashArray` does not populate the array.